Cleaning & Care

 Felt Cleaning Instructions

-Surface is not intended for writing purposes.
+The surface is not intended for writing purposes.
 Avoid marking on the surface with writing tools.

 1. Vacuum to remove dust.